 What we love about cryptocurrencies are their relative resistance to the usual forces that influence our global economy.
 Scotcoin hasn’t been affected at all by Brexit nor would it be affected by a financial institution such as an international bank collapsing.
 In many cases cryptocurrencies benefit from traditional economic failures.
 This is due to a number of factors – some are simple and some are far more complex!
 Essentially cryptocurrencies are not controlled by a bank, they are not regulated by the government (as of yet) and their value is based on their trade interaction between users.

 While some circumstances can cause currencies to fluctuate more dramatically than usual – no currency can ever be completely stable – now is a prime time to invest in Scotcoin as an alternative to traditional fiat currencies.
-Because there is a finite number of Scotcoins ( there will only ever be 1 billion), our goal is to grow the overall value of Scotcoin exponentially over a period of time.
+Our goal is to grow the overall value of Scotcoin exponentially over a period of time.
 With this in mind why wouldn’t you want to buy a product that is currently on the up as opposed to the poor, downward trending pound Sterling?
 And do you really want so little interest on those pounds in the bank that you can’t even buy a packet of crisps?
 Check out our exchange or send us a tweet, text, email or call and we’ll be happy to help! “